Catholic Wedding Officiants

 All officiants registered with the Catholic Wedding Officiants organization are validly and canonically (required by canon law) ordained Catholic Priest and Deacon's.
 We also have ministers of other religious denominations within our organization.

-If you would like further information about Officiants please send an email to:
+If you would like further information about Officiants please send an email to Fr.
+Michael R. Pierson @

 Question: How do we schedule with Catholic Wedding Officiants to perform our Wedding Ceremony?

-Once we receive your message by phone or through e-mail we will respond to you within 24hours.
-In fairness to other Brides & Groom, wedding dates are only reserved with a deposit -- and unfortunately we cannot hold a date open without your deposit.
+Once we receive your message by phone or through e-mail we will respond to you within 24 hours.
+In fairness to other couples, wedding dates are only reserved with a deposit -- and unfortunately we cannot hold a date open without that deposit.
 So once you hear back from us and you are interested in our service then please be prepared to reserve your date.

 Question: Can we meet you before scheduling our Wedding Ceremony?Absolutely!
 An initial face-to-face meeting is mandatory and always scheduled to discuss your wedding needs.
 Once your decision is made as to what type of service you are wanting then other preparation meetings will be ongoing until your wedding day.